CSC207-UofT/course-project-trackr/phase1/progress_report.md

 Menghao Yu:
 - Improve user interface
 - perhaps add a login screen and user authentication
-- work on improving the achitecture of the project.
+- work on improving the architecture of the project.

 Roman Zupancic:
 - Clean up various code around viewmodels and views (specifically identifying duplicate code to be abstracted and then depended upon)